nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `redit INDEX [d/RECORD_DATE_TIME] [r/RECORD_DETAILS] [m/MEDICATION]…​`

 * The command can only be called when a patient's record list is displayed (after using `rlist PATIENT_INDEX`).
 * Edits the record at the specified `INDEX`.
 The index refers to the index number shown in the displayed record list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index **must be a positive integer** 1, 2, 3, …​ The index must be within the [system limit](#faq).
 * At least one of the optional fields must be provided.
   * if the same field is specified more than once, only the latest instance of the field is used.
   * eg. redit 1 r/Cold r/Flu -> Record's data is edited to Flu.